boniattirodrigo/stock/README.md

 # Graphql server to get stock values
-This is a demo project about how to get stock values using a web crawler.
+This is a demo project about how to get stock quotes using a web crawler with Go.

 ## Clone
 ```